-Condoms are a great form of birth control and protection; however, the only way they effectively work is if they don’t break.
-A condom breaking can be a major mood killer for both you and your partner which can lead to devastating consequences.
-However, we’ve found the top reasons for condom breakages and luckily there are simple and effective ways to keep your rubbers and passion intact.
+Condoms are a great form of birth control and protection, but the only way they work effectively is if they don’t break.
+A condom breaking can be a major mood killer for both you and your partner and can lead to devastating consequences.
+Luckily, there are simple and effective ways to keep your rubbers—and passion—intact.
+Here's how.

 If you’re in the moment and the only condom you can find is the one you forgot about stuffed at the back of your wallet, make sure you check the expiration date.
 We know it’s the last thing you want to think of while you and your partner are in the heat of the moment, but expiration dates are there for a reason.
-Once the condom reaches its end date, it won’t be effective in keeping you and your partner safe as it can easily tear.
+Once the condom reaches its end date, it won’t be effective in keeping you and your partner safe, because it can tear easily.

-Like your favorite beverage, your rubbers should be stored in a cool, dry place.
-Leaving your condoms stashed in your hot car or on your bedside table within direct sunlight, can damage the condoms material leaving you and your partner susceptible to sexually transmitted infections.
+Your condoms should always be stored in a cool, dry place.
+Leaving them stashed in your hot car, or on your bedside table within direct sunlight, can damage their material, which will leave you and your partner susceptible to sexually transmitted infections.

-To ensure your condoms are fully protected from outside elements, find a place in your bedroom that you can keep your condoms safely tucked away.
-If you decide to keep a condom in your wallet, make sure to not have them in there for long as they can also easily tear the condom due to constant friction.
+To ensure your condoms are fully protected from outside elements, find a place in your bedroom where you can keep them safely tucked away.
+If you decide to keep a condom in your wallet, be sure not to keep it there for long, as the constant friction can easily tear the rubber.

-If there is friction whilst having sex, not only will it cause pain for you and your partner causing pain and irritation, it can cause the condom to essentially break.
-To keep your condoms intact, make sure you use lubricant or buy ones that are pre-lubed.
-Adding a lube can help ensure that your condom is protected from any friction and allows you and your partner to enjoy your intimate moment without any fear of breakage, making it more pleasurable for you both.
+If there is friction during sex, not only will it cause pain and irritation for you and your partner, but it can also cause the condom to break.
+To keep your rubbers intact, make sure you use lubricant or buy ones that are pre-lubed.
+Adding a lube can help ensure that your condom is protected from any friction and allows you and your partner to enjoy your intimate moment without any fear of breakage.

-Like that last pair of jeans in the sale that wasn’t in your size, condoms come in a variety of sizes to help make them more comfortable and allow circulation for better comfort.
-If you are noticing that your condoms are too tight, the friction and tension can cause it to tear.
-If you’re struggling to find a condom that gives you a bit of leeway, try going up a size.
-However, if you are finding that your condoms are too loose or causing you to lose any sensation, try our range of think condoms to offer the perfect fit.
+Like that last pair of jeans in the sale that wasn’t your size but you bought anyway, ill-fitting condoms are never a good idea.
+Condoms come in a variety of sizes to help make them more comfortable and allow circulation.
+If you're noticing that your condoms are too tight, the friction and tension can cause it to tear (and if you’re struggling to find a condom that gives you a bit of leeway, try going up a size).
+But if you're finding that your condoms are too loose or causing you to lose sensation, try our thin condoms to offer the perfect fit.

-Simple fact, a condom will not be effective if not applied correctly.
-They should always be rolled down gently, leaving a little bit of room at the top to help prevent any breakage or tear.
-If you are nervous or too excited to put the condom on properly, get your partner to help secure the condom for the both of you.
+Simple fact: A condom will not be effective if not applied correctly.
+It should always be rolled down gently, leaving a little bit of room at the top to help prevent any breakage or tear.
+If you're nervous or too excited to put the condom on properly, get your partner to help secure it for both of you.